Kelvintronic/inhabited/README.md

 Levels are managed by the persistant LevelSet object.
 Both the client and server share a reference to this.
 Each level is a prefab containing two tilemaps.
 One tilemap contains the 'walls' only and the other contains all objects to be instantiated at game start.

 When Host is clicked the server object starts, followed by the client.
-The server determines the starting level and sends a packet to all clients (initially only its local client) that then instantiate the level using the SetLevel method of the LevelSet object.
+The server determines the starting level and sends a packet to all clients (initially only its local client) that then instantiates the level using the SetLevel method of the LevelSet object.
 When the level starts the object tilemap is hidden.
 The server requests the current level from LevelSet in the form of a MapArray.
 A MapArray is essentially a two dimensional array of enum object types.
-The Level object can provide a different MapArray each of the tilemaps held by that level.
+The Level object can provide a different MapArray for each of the tilemaps held by that level.
 The server initally recieves the 'walls' MapArray and this is shared with the ServerObjectManager (SOM).
 This array then becomes the main MapArray that will soon contain references to the objects as well.
 The server next recieves the object MapArray and iterates through, creating a ServerWorldObject for each object type and adding these to the SOM.
 When an object is added the SOM also adds a reference to the object in the main MapArray.
 The MapArray is designed to hold the id of the individual objects and this is why they are added separately.
 During the next server tick all objects are serialised and sent to the clients.
 The clients then instantiates the object prefabs.

 Objects